jiveyTO/xrpl-transactions-workshop/README.md

 ## Using XUMM

 - Download the [XUMM app](https://xumm.app/).
 You will need it for the NFT workshop and during the hackathon to get you POAP.
+- Import an account using a seed you just generated
+- Switch to Testnet
 - Register a new app on the [developer dashboard](https://apps.xumm.dev/).
 - In your terminal run `npm install xumm-sdk`
 - Touch a new file `xumm-test.js`